About the Deba

 - Slicing with the centre of the edge

 The blade of the Deba knife is wide at the heel and pointed at the tip, and it is especially important for a Deba knife to be heavy, with a good blade and well balanced with the handle, both in weight and length.
-Similarly to the Santoku knife, the width of the blade and the alignment with the handle of the Deba knife makes it very comfortable to hold and use, giving freedom to the fingers, avoiding contact with the board when cutting.
+The width of the blade and the alignment with the handle makes it very comfortable to hold and use, giving freedom to the fingers, avoiding contact with the board when cutting.

 Today, your knives are being forged by the 26th, 27th, and 28th swordsmith.